Xilinx/Alveo-Cards/docs/common-steps.md

 - - -
 ### Monitor card power and temperature

 During operation it is necessary to ensure the card operates within the power and thermal limits.
-These limits are dependent on the card version and are detailed in the respective data sheets.
+These limits are dependent on the card version as detailed below:

 The U50 is rated for 75W, supplied by the motherboard via
 - A 10W 3.3V rail
+  - Dedicated for HBM power, see [AR 75222](https://www.xilinx.com/support/answers/75222.html) for more information
 - And a 65W 12V rail

 The U200/U250/U280 are rated for 225W